absmach/magistrala-docs/docs/storage.md

 curl -s -S -i  -H "Authorization: <thing_token>" http://localhost:<service_port>/channels/<channel_id>/messages?offset=0&limit=5
 ```

-If you don't provide these parameters, default values will be used instead: 0 for `offset`, and 10 for `limit`.
+If you don't provide these parameters, default values will be used instead: 0 for `offset` and 10 for `limit`.

 ### InfluxDB-reader